mobile-shell/mosh/README.md

   If the client changes IP addresses, the server will begin sending to the client on the new IP address within a few seconds.

-  To function, Mosh requires high-port UDP datagrams to be passed between client and server.
-Sites that have these ports firewalled would not be able to use Mosh.
+  To function, Mosh requires UDP datagrams to be passed between client and server.
+By default, `mosh` uses a port number between 60000 and 61000, but the user can select a particular port with the -p option.

 More info
 ---------